ovh/docs/pages/web/microsoft-collaborative-solutions/office_csp1/guide.en-gb.md

 ## Objective

-There are several advantages to subscribing to the OVHcloud **Microsoft 365 apps for business** or **Microsoft 365 apps for enterprise** offers.
+There are several advantages to subscribing to the OVHcloud **Microsoft 365 Apps for business** or **Microsoft 365 Apps for enterprise** offers.
 Billing is monthly and you can use one licence for 5 PCs/Macs, 5 tablets and 5 smartphones.

 Your Microsoft 365 licences are collected into a group, also called `Service`.
 An Apps for business licence group can contain up to 300 licences, an Apps for enterprise licence group is unlimited.